Create a Commit Action

 - Install STK CLI

-- Permission to create content.
+- Have permission to create content

 stk login